oncvpsp/oncvpsp/doc/users_guide.md

 always look at these diagnostics, even if the automated graphics all look good.

 Everything below the "DATA FOR PLOTTING"line is for the scripts to read, not you (plotting data, template for a custom gnuplot input script, and the psp file).

-    After you've gotten through the above and have compiled the code following INSTALL, copy one of the <prefix>.dat files in tests/data to a directory of your own, run it using
+After you've gotten through the above and have compiled the code following INSTALL, copy one of the `<prefix>.dat` files in tests/data to a directory of your own, run it using

     ../tests/run.sh <prefix>

-    The sample <prefix>.dat files in tests/data should provide a starting point to produce good psps for new elements.
-Reading the <prefix>.out files, you should be sure that the various consistency tests look good compared to the examples.
+The sample `<prefix>.dat` files in tests/data should provide a starting point to produce good psps for new elements.
+Reading the `<prefix>.out` files, you should be sure that the various consistency tests look good compared to the examples.
 Then, pay attention to the plots.

-Potential issues:
+### Potential issues

 1) The code will stop if it doesn't find an input data entry it is looking for.
    It will also run some checks to be sure the data is within bounds.
 The first